PEMF Therapy for Dogs: Ease Pain and Improve Movement

 Blog post: How Can You Help Your Dog With Arthritis?
 Essential Tips And Advice

-PEMF benefits include increased cell proliferation, collagen formation, reduced inflammation, and improved circulation.
-It also aids in muscle regeneration, reduces atrophy, and can be used pre- and post-exercise.
-The effect of the therapy leads to relaxation in humans and animals.
-Unlike pain medications, PEMF therapy has no significant side effects.
+PEMF benefits include faster cell growth, collagen production, less inflammation, and better circulation.
+It helps muscles regenerate, reduces muscle loss, and can be used before and after exercise.
+The therapy promotes relaxation in both people and animals.
+Unlike pain meds, PEMF has no major side effects.

-Consider PEMF as a warming up on a cellular level, increasing oxygen in the blood and enhancing performance.
-Because PEMF has a distinctive role in reducing inflammation and protecting joints it can treat conditions such as soft tissue injuries, osteoarthritis, inflammatory arthritis, neurological conditions, fractures, inflammation and pain.
-You can also use PEMF to warm up older dogs before a walk.
+Think of PEMF as warming up cells, boosting oxygen in the blood and helping performance.
+Because it reduces inflammation and protects joints, PEMF can treat soft tissue injuries, osteoarthritis, inflammatory arthritis, neurological issues, fractures, inflammation, and pain.
+It’s also useful for warming up older dogs before a walk.

 causes-and-risk-factors-of-arthritis-in-dogs

-Clinical evidence supports PEMF therapy for bone healing, wound healing, osteoarthritis, inflammation, and post-operative pain and edema in both animals and humans.
-Despite some confusion about the use of PEMF for clinical treatment, veterinarians are increasingly prescribing PEMF [3].
+Clinical studies support PEMF therapy for healing bones and wounds, reducing osteoarthritis symptoms, inflammation, and post-surgery pain and swelling in both animals and humans.
+While there’s still some confusion about its clinical use, more veterinarians are recommending PEMF [3].

 Bone Healing

-In veterinary studies, PEMF treatment has demonstrated significant benefits for conditions like Legg-Calvé-Perthes disease in dogs [6], showing promise as a non-invasive alternative to surgery [7].
+In veterinary research, PEMF has helped dogs with conditions like Legg-Calvé-Perthes disease [6].
+It looks like a promising, non-invasive option compared to surgery [7].

 bone-fracture-dog